Award-winning Children’s Author

 Lunch provided by school with a full day author visit

-Mileage and meal allowance costs for visits over 1 hour from O’Fallon, MO (depending on terms of presentaion(s))
+Mileage and meal allowance costs for visits over 1 hour from Valparaiso, IN

-Possible hotel or lodging costs for visits over 1 hour from O’Fallon, MO (depending on terms of presentation(s))
+Hotel or lodging costs for visits over 1 hour from Valparaiso, IN (depending on terms of presentation(s))

 Each school that invites me to do an author visit will receive one copy of my latest picture book.